EricZinda/Perplexity/Backlog.md

     - Example34_reset: 'file1.txt' and 'file2.txt' are in a folder together

 # Big Changes
-    - Fix negation
-        - "I don't want soda" --> true
-            - first: because it fails "False" with "we don't have that here" and the negation of False is true, so it is true
-                - really we should notice that we have moved out of the logical domain so we can't check it
     - Fix handling of phrases that have multiple syntactic heads:
         - "I want soup, I want salad" --> two want_v_1 heads joined by impl_conj(e, e, e)
         - "Hi, I'd love to have a table for 2, please" --> greet() and have_v_1() heads joined by discourse(i, h, h)